chaddjohnson/react-signup-form/README.md

 - Ensure validation for checkbox types are supported.
 - Ensure TextField fully supports all possible HTML input types.
 - Consider adding more helper methods such as `setFieldValue` from Formik to support a wider range of validation scenarios.
-- Investigate how [React Hook Form](https://react-hook-form.com/) and [Formik](https://jaredpalmer.com/formik/) work, and see if anything from those could be incorporated.
+- Investigate how [React Hook Form](https://react-hook-form.com/) and [Formik](https://jaredpalmer.com/formik/) work, and see if any ideas or developer options from those could be incorporated.
 Namely, analyze their uses of `ref`.
 - Consider the possibility of making `TextField` an uncontrolled component to reduce re-renders during validation (as React Hook Form does).
 - Set form as `dirty` only when comparison of initial field values to current field values yields a difference.